Loading

 You have arrived at the Marine Heatwave (MHW) Tracker.
 This web application shows the occurrence of MHWs around the world in near-real-time (roughly a one-two day delay).
-The Tracker also shows daily the historic records for the whole planet going back to January 1st, 1982.
-There are several other data layers offered in the Tracker.
+The Tracker also shows the historic daily records for the whole planet going back to January 1st, 1982.
+It is also possible to look at the current and historic records for Marine Cold-Spells (MCS).
 Please see the 'How do I use this?' section below for details.

-A MHW is generally defined as when the temperature in a given location is in the top 10% of temperatures ever recorded during that time of year for at least 5 straight days.
+A MHW is generally defined as when the temperature in a given location is in the top 10% of temperatures recorded during that time of year for at least 5 straight days.
 For example, if the coastal waters off Durban in South Africa are roughly 22°C on any given April 1st, if temperatures in excess of perhaps 28°C are recorded there in 2019 over March 28th to April 10th, this could be flagged as a MHW.
-This is a definition for MHWs first put forward by Hobday et al. 2016 .
+This is a definition for MHWs first put forward by Hobday et al. (2016) .
 For a more detailed explanation with visuals please follow this link .
+An interactive demo for how to detect a MHW is available at this link .

 In the map panel of the Marine Heatwave Tracker we can see that there is a particular colour palette being used.
-Each of these four colours corresponds to increasing categories of MHWs as first proposed in Hobday et al. 2018 .
+Each of these four colours corresponds to increasing categories of MHWs as first proposed in Hobday et al. (2018) .
 The first category, 'I Moderate', is somewhat common and no category one MHWs have yet been recorded as causing lasting ecological or financial damage.
 The second category of MHWs, 'II Strong', are increasing in occurrence the most rapidly of the four categories and are on course to become as common as category one MHWs were when record keeping began in the 80's.
 Fortunately, category two MHWs have rarely been documented to cause lasting damage.
 The third category, 'III Severe', are less common but can be devastating when they persist for more than a month.
 The last category, 'IV Extreme', is thankfully a rare occurrence.
-It is now known that less than three months of a persistent category four MHW can wipe out entire coastal ecosystems.
+It is known that less than three months of a persistent category four MHW can wipe out entire coastal ecosystems.
+If we switch the map layer to MCSs we will see a fifth category 'V Ice'.
+This was an addition to the category naming convention from Schlegel et al. (2021) .
+This category shows when a cold event is being detected at a threshold below -1.7°C. This basically means we are just looking at ice that is a bit colder than normal.
+Not really a proper MCS by the intended spirit of the definition.

-The global satellite product used in the Marine Heatwave Tracker is the daily Optimally Interpolated Sea Surface Temperature (OISST) data that may be downloaded from the National Oceanic and Atmospheric Administration (NOAA).
-Specifically these are the AVHRR-ony v2.0 data from 1982 to 2015 and the AVHRR-only v2.1 data from 2016 to present day.
-These data are on an even 1/4 degree grid over the surface of the planet.
+The global satellite product used in the Marine Heatwave Tracker is the daily Optimally Interpolated Sea Surface Temperature (OISST) v2.1 data on an even 1/4 degree grid that may be downloaded from the National Oceanic and Atmospheric Administration (NOAA).
 The daily values go back as far as September 1st, 1981, but the MHW Tracker only hosts results starting on January 1st, 1982 as this is the first full year of data.
 More information about these data may be found here .

 A tutorial for how to download these data in R may be found here , and a tutorial on how to calculate MHWs from these data in R may be found here .

-The MHW results on the Marine Heatwave Tracker were calculated with the R version of the Hobday et al. 2016 definition briefly outlined above.
+The MHW/MCS results on the Marine Heatwave Tracker are calculated with the R version of the Hobday et al. (2016, 2018) definition briefly outlined above.
 Extensive documentation on the R code may be found here .
 This algorithm is also available for python and MATLAB .
-The climatology period used for calculating the MHWs is 1982-01-01 to 2011-12-31.
+The climatology period used for calculating MHWs and MCS is the current recommended WMO climate normal of 1991-01-01 to 2020-12-31.

 The Marine Heatwave Tracker was developed by Robert Schlegel and is an outcome of the Marine Heatwaves International Working Group .
 Therefore, this work has been directly and indirectly supported by several governmental, academic, and private organisations/funding bodies.
 The full list with links to further information is provided below in alphabetical order: